 Tricuspid valve disorders, which are rare, often occur in conjunction with other heart valve problems, particularly with mitral valve disorders.

 Individuals with tricuspid valve disease are at risk for heart failure and atrial fibrillation (which increases the risk of blood clot formation).
-As in other types of valve disease, tricuspid disorders also increase the risk of endocarditis.Causes
+As in other types of valve disease, tricuspid disorders also increase the risk of endocarditis.Symptoms

 Tricuspid regurgitation and stenosis may be present for years without symptoms.
 When symptoms do occur, they may include an uncomfortable fluttering sensation in the neck or chest because of heart rhythm irregularities.
 Both conditions can produce the symptoms of right-sided heart failure, including discomfort in the upper abdomen because of an enlarged liver, fatigue and swelling.Diagnosis